RyanWelly/lisp-in-rs-macros/EXPLANATION.md

 TLDR:
 - If an atom is on top of the control we find its value in the enviroment
 - If a lambda is on top of the control we wrap it into a closure with the current env and push the closure on top of the stack
+- if an application is on top of the control we push an `apply` token on the stack, then the functions, then the arguments (so the arguments get evaluted first)
+- if an `apply` is on top of the control, then we save the current state of our machine to the dump, slurp up the arguments to the closure, and then evaluate that.

 If we call the Stack S, the Environment E, the control C, and the Dump D, and use the notation X :: C for the list formed by appending X to the front of a list C, then we can express some of the possible state transition rules as follows: